How to Use a Compass and Map

 - Symbols: Every map series will indicate features slightly differently.
 They will describe what each item means in their respective keys.
 A map’s key not only lays out the symbols it has for campsites, parking, emergency services, and outfitter locations, it also will detail how the map describes the land.
 Green typically indicates land, and water is blue.
 But trails, state roads, interstate highways, dirt tracks, boat launches, and open camping can be represented in a variety of different ways.
 Make sure you familiarize with these symbols before setting out.

-- Scale: Your map stretches, perhaps, a meter square in your hands, but how many square kilometers does it cover?
+- Scale: Your map stretches, perhaps, a half meter square in your hands, but how many square kilometers does it cover?
 The map’s scale tells you what a distance on the maps represents in terms of kilometers or miles.
 It is usually depicted as a ratio of in either inches or centimeters.
 1:100,000 in centimeters means one centimeter on the map equals 100,000 cm (or one kilometer) on the ground.
 Make sure you know the units and their conversions before setting out.